mark-omarov/thumbnailer/README.md

 The system consists of three main services:

-- `api` - a simple express server responsible for creating and retrievign jobs.
+- `api` - a simple express server responsible for creating and retrieve jobs.
   Images stored in Minio (S3 compatible storage), job's metadata stored in Postgres, and messages stored in Redis with BullMQ.

 - `processor` - a worker that processes the enqueued jobs.
 It downloads the original image from Minio, creates the thumbnail 100x100 version, and uploads the result back to Minio.

 - `migrator` - a service powered by drizzle-kit to handle database schema migrations.
 This service is executed before the application launches but after depending services are up (see below).

-They rely on the following services that can be hosted separately if needed:
+They rely on the following services:

-- `minio` - S3 compatible srotage, it can easily be swapped with any other S3 provider.
+- `minio` - S3 compatible storage.
+It can be swapped with any other S3 provider with minimal changes.

 - `postgres` - database to store job's metadata.